yihedeng9/rlhf-summary-notes/Notes/R1_reasoning.md

 - RL from base models vs. long-CoT–SFT models
     - Training RL directly from smaller base models sometimes fails to spark the “aha” behaviors.
     - Initializing RL with a model already tuned for long CoT consistently yields more robust exploration of longer reasoning paths.
-- Latent Abilities and Data Origins
+- Latent abilities and data origins
     - The paper also suggests that capabilities like error-correction **may already exist as latent skills in base models** (due to large-scale pretraining on forum discussions and step-by-step solutions).
     - RL and SFT can bring these “buried” skills to the surface with proper rewards, penalties, and prompts.